 4. Hold off on any career changes

 Lenders want to see that you can hold down a job.
-Unless you have a spare stash of money hidden away, it’s generally your income that will be used to make loan repayments.
+Unless you have $500k hidden away (gimme!), it’s generally your income that will be used to make loan repayments.

 Generally speaking, most lenders like it if you’ve been with the same employer for a minimum of six months (not including probation periods).

-But if you’ve just started a new job, don’t stress.
-In that case, lenders will look very carefully at what you did for work immediately prior.
-Often, it’s enough to have been in a similar role in the same industry for the past two years.
-Just be prepared to provide more information to prove a stable employment history.
+But if you’ve just started a new job, don't panic yet.
+In that case, lenders will look at what you did for a crust immediately before your current role.
+It's usually enough if you've been in a similar role in the same industry for many years (or at least for the past two).

 5. Get saving

-Lenders will love you if you can show that you have a solid history of saving and that you’ve built up a strong deposit over time.
+Lenders will go all heart eyed for you if you can show that you have a solid history of saving and that you’ve built up a strong deposit over time.

 A 20% deposit is generally recommended.
 This is because if you borrow more than 80% of the value of your home, you will be asked to pay lenders mortgage insurance (LMI).
 As the name suggests, LMI protects the lender (not you!) if you can’t meet your mortgage repayments.